elementor/hello-theme-child/README.md

 ### [MEGA MENU]
 **How to set up**
 1. Create a WP Menu.
-2. Add a class to specific trigger "mega-menu"
+2. Add a class "mega-menu" to specific menu item as trigger.
-3. Create a section for mega menu
+3. Create an elementor section as your mega menu with class and ID.
-	- class = "mega-menu"
+	- class = mega-menu
-	- ID = Use the label used in the WP menu.
+	- ID = Use the label used in the WP menu trigger.
 E.g "Services".
 	- Note: This is CASE SENSITIVE.
 If you capitalize the S in Services, make sure to Capitalize it in ID field of the elementor section too.

 **Script**